LorneWhiteway/glimpse_project/README.md

 1. When creating cutouts and when merging, use this to specify that only a subset of all possible cutouts should be handled - this is useful primarily during testing.
 Use Python slice notation, so that for example `[2000:2100]` would handle only cutouts with 2000 <= id < 2100, while `[::2]` would handle all even-numbered cutouts.
 Note that ids are zero-based.
 For cutout creation and merging, job_control is optional; if omitted then all possible cutouts will be handled.
 2. When running glimpse, use this to specify the id of which single cutout is to be processed.
 Note that ids are zero-based.
 Required.

+## File names

+1. At run time the user specifies an ini file.
+All intermediate and output files are created in the same directory as the ini file (so it makes sense to give this directory a name reflecting its purpose).
+2. The ini file can have any name (but glimpse.ini is traditional).
+3. Cutout catalogues will have names <id>.cat.fits where <id> is the id of the cutout (= healpix id of central point).
+4. Output files from glimpse will have names <id>.glimpse.out.fits.
+5. Final output value and weight files will be called glimpse.merged.values.dat and glimpse.merged.weights.dat.

 ## Information useful for running glimpse on the splinter cluster at UCL.